nest0x01/nest0x01.github.io/README.md

 Hackers’ culture prizes curiosity, the joy of tinkering, cleverness, and a playful approach to problem-solving.
 For example GNU’s recursive acronym—“GNU’s Not Unix”—is itself a playful wordplay that celebrates both technical lineage and mischievous creativity.
 The result is a community that learns by making, sharing, and laughing together.
 Hackers see technology as a playground: they explore systems not just to use them, but to understand how they work, to bend their use in unexpected ways.
 Alongside the play, though, there’s a serious ethic: respect for skill and technical excellence, and a belief in meritocracy where reputation comes from what you can build or hack, not formal credentials.

-### GNU/Linux Technical Design
+### Heritage from Unix
 GNU/Linux follows Unix's philosphy that emphasize building simple, modular programs that do one thing well that can be combined flexibly to accomplish complex tasks.
-Unix is one of the most influential operating systems, created in the late 1960s at Bell Labs.
-It was designed to be simple, reliable, and able to support multiple users at once.
-Unix was mainly used in universities, research labs, and large companies.
+Created in the late 1960s at Bell Labs, Unix was mainly used in universities, research labs, and large companies.
+It is one of the most influential operating systems.

 ---